 The module has a number of different connections:

-• 2 x 6.3 mm stereo jack line output (connect to a amplifier or for recording a drum cover)
+- 2 x 6.3mm stereo jack line output (connect to an amplifier or for recording a drum cover )

 Overall playing feeling